JurgenR/aioslsk/docs/source/MESSAGES.rst

 PeerPierceFirewall (Code 0)
 ---------------------------

 Sent after connection was successfully established in response to a ConnectToPeer message.
-The `ticket` used here should be the ticket from that ConnectToPeer message
+The ``ticket`` used here should be the ticket from that :ref:`ConnectToPeer` message

 :Code: 0 (0x00)
 :Status: USED